Policies and statements

 International transfers between Davis Polk offices

 The Davis Polk office or entity which collects such personal information is the responsible party to administer and manage such personal information although it may transfer personal information to other Davis Polk offices or entities for the purposes described above.
-Please note that personal information sent to us or submitted via the Website may therefore be controlled and processed by any of Davis Polk’s offices, some of which are outside your local jurisdiction and specifically outside the European Economic Area (the “EEA”).
+Please note that personal information sent to us or submitted via the Website may therefore be controlled and processed by any of Davis Polk’s offices, some of which are outside your local jurisdiction and specifically outside the European Economic Area (the “EEA”) and United Kingdom.
 The location of our offices or entities may change from time to time and we may establish offices or entities in any number of countries or territories at any time, any one or more of which may act as controllers of, or processors of, such personal information.
-(A link to all current Davis Polk offices is available at http://www.davispolk.com/offices.)
+(A link to all current Davis Polk offices is available at https://www.davispolk.com/offices.)

 International transfers to third parties

-In addition to transfers to other Davis Polk offices or entities, some of the third parties to whom we may transfer your personal information for the purposes described above may also be located in countries or territories which are outside your local jurisdiction and specifically outside the EEA.
+In addition to transfers to other Davis Polk offices or entities, some of the third parties to whom we may transfer your personal information for the purposes described above may also be located in countries or territories which are outside your local jurisdiction and specifically outside the EEA and the United Kingdom.
 The data protection and privacy laws in those jurisdictions may not provide for the same level of protection of your personal information as exists in your home country or in the EEA.
 Where this is the case, Davis Polk will take reasonable measures to ensure that your personal information is treated securely and in accordance with the requirements of applicable data protection laws and regulations.

 Security of electronic communications